andrewcooke/ParserCombinator.jl/README.md

 * The message flow shows execute as `->` and response as `<-`.
 Matcher names are replaced by variable names (eg `sum`) where approrpiate.

+* This functionality is implemented as a separate parser `Config` instance, so has no performance penalty when not used.
+See [debug.jl](src/debug.jl) for more details.

 #### More Information

 For more details, I'm afraid your best bet is the source code: